Merctrans/morons/README.md

 20. **Code Review:**
     - Conduct code reviews within your development team to ensure code quality and adherence to conventions.

-By following these Odoo repository best practices, you'll create a structured, modular, and maintainable project architecture for your MES system.
+By following these Odoo repository best practices, you'll create a structured, modular, and maintainable project architecture for your MORONS system.
 This approach enhances collaboration, scalability, and code quality throughout the development lifecycle.